A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Computational experiments

-All computational experiments were conducted using target gaps of \{0\%, 5\%, 10\%\}.
-A 30-minute time limit was used for small instances, while large instances were given a 3-hour time limit.
+All computational experiments were conducted using target gaps~$P$ of \{0\%, 5\%, 10\%\}.
+In the ISAM and the SRP, the master-gap factor is set to~$\mu=1$ since choosing~$\mu<1$ would lead to the problem being solved with a smaller-than-desired gap of~$\mu P < P$ in these methods.
+For our ASBP, we tested master-gap factors~$\mu$ of \{0.0, 0.25, 0.5, 0.75, 1\} and identified $\mu=0.5$ as the best choice in both RCLRP and BACASP (see \if\arxivVersion0 the supplementary material (Section~D) \else \ref{sec:appendix-4-results} \fi ).
+Therefore, we use $\mu=0.5$ in the ASBP in our comparison.
+A 30-minute time limit was used for small instances, while large instances were given a \num{3}-hour time limit.
+For the time limit parameters used in \FBS() in the ASBP, we use $\text{TL}_\text{linear}=\num{2}$ and $\text{TL}_\text{min}=\SI{1}{s}$.
 For each combination of parameters, 10~instances were solved.
 For all RCLRP instances and the small BACASP instances, we ran two repetitions per instance.
 Due to the elevated memory requirements of the large BACASP instances, only few instances could be run simultaneously and, thus, only one repetition has been run.
 General details regarding the instance generation can be found in Section~\ref{LCRP_instances} for the RCLRP and Section~\ref{BAQ_instances} for the BACASP.

 The RCLRP experiments tested small and large instances, each with 5~warehouses.
 Small instances involved customer numbers of \{12, 16, 18, 20\}, with \{16, 64\} scenarios, leading to $160$~runs per target gap and algorithm.
 Large instances considered customer numbers of \{20, 22, 24, 26\}, with \{32, 64\} scenarios, resulting in $160$~runs per target gap and algorithm.